skornsek/parking-gate/README.md

 ![Board with ESP32 and Relay](./photos/board.png "Board with ESP32 and Relay")

 After everything was wired up I uploaded the [code](./source-code/source-code.ino) on my ESP32.
-The code contains a basic webserver that hosts a basic pin UI that looks like this:
+The code contains a basic web server that hosts a basic pin UI that looks like this:
 ![PIN number UI](./photos/pinUI.png "PIN number UI")

 It also contains a basic API that checks if the sent pin number is correct and if it is it triggers a relay that opens the gate.
 Otherwise, it sends back a bad request that indicates that the pin number received by the web server is wrong.